Willie Mays Fast Facts

-(CNN)Here's a look at the life of Baseball Hall of Fame player Willie Mays.
+(CNN)Here's a look at the life of Baseball Hall of Fame center fielder Willie Mays.

 Personal: